chrishenn/cuneb-chenn/README.md

 To install and expose a cuda/c++ torch extension as its own pip package.
 Provides versioning for cuda libraries via packaging.

-The folder containing the __init__.py which exposes the "get" function, MUST be named relative to the package folder.
-If the package folder is "cuneb-chenn", then the included module would be "cuneb".
+In the pkg/module/.env file, there are PKG_NAME MOD_NAME OPS_NAME definitions.
+These definitions are used to build the package, and are then installed with the package to help python find and call the correct shared-object file.

+There are two places where the module's name must be hardcoded, in addition to the .env file; one at the top of setup.py, and one in pkg/module/module.cpp.
+These module names must agree with those in the .env file.

+The LIBTORCH_PATH definition is also found in the .env file.
+This variable should point to the absolute path of your unzipped libtorch library folder (you can of course still override this by specifying -DCMAKE_PREFIX_PATH=/path/to/libtorch at terminal).

-- TODO: put frnn module into src directory
+- TODO: put module into src directory
-- TODO: add test directory with package tests that can run automatically via pip
+- TODO: add test directory
+-
 - TODO: upload to pypi for easy online installation
-- TODO: expose the module name and package name globally so that it doesn't need to be set multiple times
+- TODO: --use-feature=in-tree-build
+- TODO: add attribution for custominstall setup classes (stackoverflow)